 Using your bulk food items in the kitchen

-If you’re new to bulk buying — or home cooking — it might seem a little daunting to have a shelf full of dry goods that don’t quite resemble a meal.
+If you’re new to bulk buying — or home cooking — it might seem a little daunting to have a shelf full of stored dry beans and grains that don’t quite resemble dinner.
 They’re the basis for some easy and inexpensive meals, though.
 Take a look:

 - Instant pot Spanish rice

 - Sausage mushroom risotto